w3f/Grants-Program/applications/dgov-proposal-standard.md

 We believe governance systems should be considered as publishing platforms for sovereign public networks since the persistence of nuanced and context specific communications alongside on-chain actions are essential to the enduring and scalable collective intelligence of a Substrate community.

+As a result there is a pressing requirement to build core Substrate infrastructure that ensures Web3 values of data ownership, provenance and sovereignity are prioritised.

 We propose Edgeware to match fund with W3F.

 ### Overview

 This grant focuses on building DGov 1.0 - a project that moves many off-chain elements into on-chain actions.
 We are also introducing a [_Network Services_](https://commonwealth.im/edgeware/discussion/3650-decent-partners-an-introduction-to-network-services) organisational structure thats aid the curation, onboarding and management of funded projects.
-We expect to develop it further to expand the native governance logic of Substrate, making systems simpler, more intuive and ultimately sovereign.
+We expect to develop it further to expand the native organisational logic of Substrate, making systems simpler, more intuive and ultimately sovereign.

-With governance systems acting as publishing platforms for network native communities, there is a pressing requirement to build core Substrate infrastructure that ensures Web3 values of data ownership, provenance and sovereignity are prioritised.

 The solution is DGov on-chain proposal system (first remarks, then pallets) and well documented and easy to use API.